Rumia and young Reimu.

 - Ghost Memory: Apparently when Rumia eats a human, she not only consumes their inner darkness, but the memories that were the root of that darkness as well, meaning that she vividly sees all of the pain and sorrow Reimu's mother suffered through.
 It's so much that it motivates her to destroy Gensokyo in retaliation.

 - Heart Is an Awesome Power: Reimu's "Fantasy Nature" puts a literal spin on this, drawing out what's inside of the Hakurei miko's heart and converting it into something they can use to fight... though Reimu hasn't ever used it successfully.
 This is because she has feigned apathy and lied about her feelings for so long that she doesn't even know what's in her own heart.
-After her battle with Rumia, she gains "Fantasy Heaven".
+After her battle with Rumia fixes that for her, she finally learns how to perform her "Fantasy Nature".

 - Offscreen Moment of Awesome: Reimu and Marisa have a pretty epic showdown with Yukari, judging from the state of the battlefield afterwards, and win.
 Unfortunately, this battle is cut off by the credits, and we only see the aftermath in The Stinger.